acenet-arc/cloud_from_a_to_z/_episodes/10-day2-install-mysql.md

 ~~~
 {: .bash}

-In my case, `apt` installed an additional 20 software packages and libraries in order to fulfill various required MySQL application dependencies.
+In my case, `apt` installed an additional 20 software packages and libraries in order to fulfil various required MySQL application dependencies.

 During the installation, you will be prompted -- repeatedly -- to set a password for the MySQL administrative 'root' user.
 (This is not to be confused with Ubuntu's 'root' user account.)
-You should leave this blank and select `<Ok>` because, later on, we will execute a script which allows us to better secure our MySQL environment.
+You should leave this blank and select `<Ok>` because, later on, we will execute a script which allows us to better secure our MySQL environment and the root password will be set then.

 ## Fixing the MySQL 'root' account authentication scheme